-This report presents a standardized relative abundance index of Red Snapper derived from the SERFS chevron trap survey during the years 2005-2014.
+This report presents a standardized relative abundance index of Red Snapper derived from the SERFS chevron trap survey during the years 2010-2014.
 The standardized index accounts for annual sampling distribution shifts with respect to covariates that affect catch of Red Snapper in chevron traps.
-This index model was recommended for investigation during the SEDAR 41 Data Workshop held in Charleston, SC on August 4-6, 2015.